cockpit-project/cockpit-podman/README.md

 # Building

-Run `npm install` to install dependencies and `make` to build the package.
+Run `make` to build the package.
 It builds into the `dist` directory.
 Link or copy that to a location were `cockpit-bridge` looks for packages.

 `make install` compiles and installs the package in `/usr/share/cockpit/`.
 The convenience targets `srpm` and `rpm` build the source and binary rpms,